 Prepare the Chinese Brown Sauce (below) and set aside.

 Heat a large nonstick skillet over high heat.
 Add the onion and chili, and steam sauté with a little water to keep vegetables from sticking to the pan.
 Add reserved pineapple juice, and cook vegetables for about 5 minutes, or until soft and tender.
 Add extra water if needed.

 Add the fresh garlic and cook for another minute or two, stirring constantly.
 Add the rice, and pineapple.
 Pour the Chinese Brown Sauce into the hot pan, and combine well.

 Finally, stir in peas, and cook just until heated through.
 Top with cashews and cilantro.
 Remove from heat and serve.

 Chinese Brown Sauce

 Combine all ingredients in a small heavy saucepan, and heat until boiling.
-Continue to cook for about 5 minutes or until thickened, stirring occasionally.
+Cook for about 2 minutes or until thickened, stirring occasionally.
 Remove from heat.